cofoeducistudent/BMMDB_c/README.md

 * It is not intended to remain and is a one-shot tool for this purpose.
 Therefore it is to be deleted once all is working satisfactorily.
 It can be executed with running "python3 defaultdb.py"

+* Note: I made a creative choice to provide  a user login attempt with icorrect credentials no confirmation info, rather to send them back to index.
+This is to frustrate them and also not give a clue as to if it was the username or password that was a failure.
+It can be improved, but as we were asked not to worry about authentication anyway, I have left it basic.

 Fin!#